Home / Biography

 In 2015, Carrie began work on her latest studio effort, Hearts Beat.
 Once again, she teamed up with producer Kent Wells, and laid bare some of her most honest, and free- form music to date.
 Hearts Beat began as a writing exercise, absent of big commercial aspirations and a cookie-cutter approach.
 Upon discovering she was pregnant with her first child, Carrie began to simply create, without trying to fit into any specific genre or musical feel.
 What emerged is something more honest, vocally and lyrically.
 This fresh take on the themes of love, redemption and unapologetic authenticity shine brightly in a sea of sameness.

-Listen to Hearts Beat on your
+Listen to Sugar Pines on your